ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

 -----
 Dear Recruiting Department for The University of Manitoba, <br /> <br /> I am writing to express my strong interest in the Caretaker position at the University of Manitoba, as advertised.
-With my dedication to cleanliness, strong work ethic, and commitment to maintaining a safe and harmonious environment, I am excited about the opportunity to contribute to the upkeep of your facility and support the well-being of students and staff.
+With my dedication to cleanliness, strong work ethic, and commitment to maintaining a safe and harmonious environment, I am excited about the opportunity to contribute to the upkeep of campus and support the well-being of students and staff.

 As a recent graduate from the University of Manitoba, I have honed my attention to detail, problem-solving abilities, and organizational skills through academic pursuits and diverse experiences.
 My passion for cleanliness and maintenance is reflected in my background of self-house cleaning, where I have demonstrated an unwavering commitment to maintaining an orderly living space.
 I am confident that these skills will enable me to excel in maintaining the facilities at the University of Manitoba to the highest standards.